AbeHandler/rookie/README.md

 - 8/3/16: Add in all sentences scrolling after user study.
 Change back to linear scaling.
 More event-y.
 See issue.
 - 8/4/16: Suggestion from reporter 8/3/16, show headline tooltips
 - 8/17/16: change ranking of snippets in snippet box.
 QF go higher.
 Then Q or F. Before was chron order.
 Easier to see QF relationship
+- 8/19/16: hash to eliminate randomness in picking docs. add pagination in snippets box to allow flipping thru docs.